frankmeszaros/containerized/README.md

 A simple repository using `docker-compose` to run a backend powered by [Django](https://www.djangoproject.com/) and a React SSR client powered using [Razzle](https://github.com/jaredpalmer/razzle).

+This uses [Apollo Federation](https://www.apollographql.com/docs/federation/) to connect the Django GraphQL Schema to the Node.JS GraphQL Schema.

 -   `app`: React app built using `npx create-razzle-app app`
 -   `backend`: Django project built using `django-admin startproject backend`